KyleNThao/Youtube_BiClassification/README.md

 [Link to the project's nbviewer](https://nbviewer.org/github/KyleNThao/Youtube_BiClassification/blob/main/YouTube_Trending_Binary_Classification.ipynb)

 # Dataset
-This project's data set was pulled from an online dataset gathered by the user Mitchell J., which could be found and downloaded here:
+While this project only utilized the U.S. dataset of trending videos, the full set gathered by the user Mitchell J., can be found online and downloaded here:
 [Trending Youtube Video Statistics](https://www.kaggle.com/datasnaek/youtube-new)